wp-plugins/contact-form-builder/readme.txt

 ### Supported languages Of Contact Form Builder

  *If you need language of Contact Form Builder which is not included in this list, please contact us and we will do the translation of Contact Form Builder within 3 days.
-If you find some mistakes in the translation of Contact Form Builder, please contact  us and we will correct it within 3 days.*
+If you find any mistakes in the translation of Contact Form Builder, please contact us and we will make relevant corrections within 3 days.*

 Afrikaans (af)
 Albanian (sq)